 At Grace Pointe Senior Care Community of Greeley, Colorado, our approach to care is customized to help when talking to your parents about senior living options available to them.
-While many senior care communities in Colorado have a base price and tiered levels of care where patients pay for everything within a determined care level, Grace Pointe provides 100% customizable care packages for our patients and residents.
+Our assisted living team is available to discuss care options in order to design a care plan that is best for you or your family member.

 We hope this article helped supply you with the information to make a confident and informed decision for you and your loved ones.
 However, if you’re still not sure how to address this difficult but necessary conversation with your loved ones, we can help!
 We have numerous resources to help you make the right decision for your family, including our Complete Guide to Assisted Living in Greeley, Colorado.
 Also, feel free to take our Continuum of Care Quiz and let the expert team at Grace Pointe Senior Care Community match you with recommended services based on your answers.